KongHack/ORM/README.md

 The GCWorld ORM builds extensible classes used for selecting and updating objects.

+### WARNING
+If you are using a version prior to 3.6, please use the convert ini to yml file in the contrib folder to convert your GCWorld_ORM.ini to a yml file.

 ##### Features include

   - Fully formed classes containing all database fields.